coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

    term += let: @pattern := @term in @term

-Note the colon ``:`` after the ``let`` keyword, which avoids any ambiguity with a function definition or |Coq|’s basic destructuring let.
+Note the colon ``:`` after the ``let`` keyword, which avoids any ambiguity with a function definition or Coq’s basic destructuring let.
 The let: construct differs from the latter in that